 George Mason University is a four-year undergraduate institution based in Virginia.
 The university has a law school namely George Mason University School of Law with an acceptance rate of 81 percent.
 The school of law is one of the best in Virginia with a student-faculty ratio of 16 to 1.
 The school has 717 students in its J.D.., JD/MBA, JD/MPP, and LL.M. programs.
 George Mason University is ranked 4th among best part-time law school in Virginia and the best law schools in the US.
 The university is accredited by the commission of colleges and Southern Association of Schools and Colleges.

-Appalachian School of Law is a law school that offers three years J.D degree in West Virginia.
-The school has an acceptance rate of 41 percent and a student-faculty ratio of 12.8 to 1.
+Appalachian School of Law is a law school that offers a three-year J.D degree program in Southwest Virginia.
+The school has an acceptance rate of 41 percent and a student-faculty ratio of 12.5 to 1.
 The employment rate of graduates from school is 59.5 percent.
-Appalachian School of Law is ranked among the best institution given its level of excellence.
-The school enrolls about 128 full-time students.
-The institution is accredited by the Council of the Section of Legal Admission and Education to the Bar and American Bar Association.
+Appalachian School of Law is ranked among the best institutions given its level of excellence.
+The school enrolls about 170 full-time students.
+The institution is accredited by the Council of the Section of Legal Admission and Education to the Bar and the American Bar Association.

 Christopher Newport University is one of the top universities in Virginia that was founded in 1960.
 The institution is situated in an urban setting and has an approximate number of undergraduates of 4837.
 Christopher Newport University offers a pre-law program to its students in helping them to prepare in joining a law school.
 While there are no specific courses required to get admission in a law school, general classes in legal reasoning, logic, and constitutional law will help in preparation for Law School Admission Test and many other processes involved in a law school.
 The school offers courses in constitutional studies and philosophy of law which are very key in such preparations.
 The university is accredited by the commission of colleges and Southern Association of Schools and Colleges.